adlsdztony/mtr-chatbot/Document_Processing_Guide.md

     # Run mineru
     mineru -p /path/to/pdf -o .data/result/
     ```
+    It is normal longer time for the first run as it needs to download models.

 2. **Run the embedding script**:

    This will automatically process all documents in `.data/result/` and store results in ChromaDB in `database/storage/`